NREL/fastsim/docs/content/installation.md

 # Installation

-FASTSim supports Python 3.10 through 3.15.
+FASTSim is available as a package for use in [Python 3.10 through 3.15](https://www.python.org).

 For the quickest start, install from [PyPI](https://pypi.org/project/fastsim/).
 Install from source if you are developing FASTSim or need unreleased changes.

-## Install from PyPI (recommended)
+## Installation From PyPI (recommended)

 In an active Python environment, run: